disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ##### Let's make a band

 Let's Make a Band is a hands-on, playful and critical workshop exploring how music discourse and technology shape each other.
-Participants collaboratively invent fictional — possibly improbable — bands, complete with genre, aesthetic, member personas, and the cultural worlds they inhabit.
-From there, the focus shifts to the instruments: what would this band actually play, and how would sound, bodies, and technologies relate within their invented musical world?
+Participants collaboratively invent fictional (possibly improbable) bands, complete with genre, aesthetic, member personas, and the cultural worlds they inhabit.
+From there, the focus gradually shifts to the instruments: what would this band actually play, and how would sound, bodies, and technologies relate within their invented musical world?

-The premise is simple but provocative: what happens when we invent a discourse that doesn't exist yet, and build instruments from that?
-By sidestepping familiar music-technology categories like controller, mapping, or sound generator, the workshop treats instrument design as something that emerges from social discourse rather than technical convention.
+The premise is simple but provocative: what happens when we invent a musical universe that doesn't exist, and build instruments for that universe?
+By sidestepping familiar music-technology categories like controller, mapping, or sound generator, the workshop treats instrument design as something that emerges from socio-cultural immaginaries rather than technical convention.

 The workshop draws on speculative and participative design, persona methodologies, and Dalcroze eurhythmics, and is conceived to foreground the situated knowledge and experiences participants bring into the room.
 Participants sketch, prototype, and perform - treating instruments as dynamic, interdependent matters rather than fixed objects - culminating in a short presentation showcasing newly built instruments.